nhooyr/neoman/README.md

 ## Contributing

-I'm very open to new ideas, new features, anything really.
-Open up an issue, send me a PR/email.
+I'm very open to new ideas, new features, anything really ;) .
+Open up an issue, send me a PR, or email.

 TODO:
 -----